zenml-io/blog.zenml.io/_posts/2022-04-20-customer_satisfaction.md

 service.predict(...)  # Predict on incoming data from the application
 ```

-If you want to run this Streamlit app in your local system, you can run the following command:-
+If you want to run this Streamlit app in your local system, you can run the following command:

 ```bash
 streamlit run streamlit_app.py